-The EFSF shareholders are the euro area Members (excluding the Republic of Latvia and the Republic of Lithuania, which joined when the permanent support mechanism ESM was already in place).
+The EFSF shareholders are the euro area Members (excluding Latvia, Lithuania and Croatia, which joined when the permanent support mechanism ESM was already in place).

 The European Financial Stability Facility (EFSF) was created as a temporary crisis resolution mechanism by the euro area Member States in June 2010.
 The EFSF has provided financial assistance to Ireland, Portugal and Greece.
 The assistance was financed by the EFSF through the issuance of EFSF bonds and other debt instruments on capital markets.
 The EFSF does not provide any further financial assistance, as this task is now performed solely by the ESM.
 Nevertheless, the EFSF continues to operate in order to:

-The EFSF shareholders are the euro area Members (excluding the Republic of Latvia and the Republic of Lithuania, which joined when the permanent support mechanism ESM was already in place).
+The EFSF shareholders are the euro area Members (excluding Latvia, Lithuania and Croatia, which joined when the permanent support mechanism ESM was already in place).
 The infographic below shows the number of shares and subscription amounts for each shareholder.

 Shares and capital per EFSF Member